Car Cleaning With Kids

 Road Gunk Removal

-Rinse the car thoroughly (the kids are probably really getting into this about now) to remove any suds hidden under the door handles and inside the rear-view mirrors.
+Rinse the car thoroughly (the kids are probably really getting into this now) to remove any suds hidden under the door handles and inside the rear-view mirrors.
 Dry the car immediately with chamois or rags.

 Wax only if you're really into watching water bead up or tormenting your argumentative teen.